New California Insurance Laws 2025–2026: What Every Policyholder Needs to Know

 - AB 888 creates a grant program for fire-safe roofs, prioritizing high-risk areas and lower-income homeowners.

-- SB 876 requires insurer disaster recovery plans and doubles penalties for claims handling violations during declared emergencies.
+- SB 876 (pending) would require insurer disaster recovery plans and double penalties for claims handling violations during declared emergencies.

 - Building code upgrade coverage of at least 10% of the dwelling limit is mandatory on all homeowner policies issued or renewed after July 1, 2026.